How to use dashes correctly: Punctuation tip #5

 To set off information

-Example: Birds, bees, frogs – they’re all part of our ecosystem.
+Birds, bees, frogs – they’re all part of our ecosystem.

-Example: Try the Harbour Bridge Climb – unless you’re afraid of heights.
+Try the Harbour Bridge Climb – unless you’re afraid of heights.

 When to use an em dash

-In Australia and the UK, em dashes aren’t as common as en dashes, but they’re used in the following instances:
+In Australia and the UK, em dashes aren’t as common as en dashes, but they’re often used in the following instances:

 To show interrupted dialogue

-Example: ‘Don’t raise your voice in my—’
+‘Don’t raise your voice in my—’

 To set off information

-Example: John—who arrived late—missed out on the performance.
+John—who arrived late—missed out on the performance.

-Example: Birds, bees, crickets—they’re all part of nature’s kingdom.
+Birds, bees, crickets—they’re all part of nature’s kingdom.

-Example: Try the Harbour Bridge Climb—unless you’re afraid of heights.
+Try the Harbour Bridge Climb—unless you’re afraid of heights.

 When an author has more than one book listed in a bibliography

-Example: —— Eats, Shoots & Leaves, Profile Books, London, 2003.
+—— Eats, Shoots & Leaves, Profile Books, London, 2003.

 Note: Two consecutive em dashes are often used in reference lists when the author’s name is repeated, but this is optional or dependent on your style guide.
+(You probably noticed that a space appears between the em dashes above.
+This is a result of the platform I'm using.
+In Word, no space appears between the dashes.)

 Is a hyphen a dash?